lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/13_74hc595&led_bar_graph.rst

 32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropyth on_Codes”.

-Open “Thonny”, click “This computer” >> “D:” >> “Micropython_Codes” >> “1
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/13.1_Flowing_Water_Light`.
-3.1_Flowing_Water_Light”.
-Select “my74HC595.py”, right click your mouse to selec t “Upload to /”, wait for “my74HC595.py”to be uploaded to ESP32-S3 and then doub le click “Flowing_Water_Light.py”.
+Select “my74HC595.py”, right click your mouse to select “Upload to /”, wait for “my74HC595.py”to be uploaded to ESP32-S3 and then double click “Flowing_Water_Light.py”.

 **13.1_Flowing_Water_Light**